The Activities

 They can then be encouraged to try and pick up the fly.

-Explanation of Failed Screening Result – Depth Perception
+Explanation of Referred Screening Result – Depth Perception

 “Your eyes do not seem to be working perfectly together today.”